zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Note that the numerators of Equations 17.157.1 and 17.157.2 are the same, while the denominators match Equations 17.156.1 and 17.156.2, respectively.
 Thus, the fields are, in this sense, proportional to each other.

 Now, recall the transformation of the expression of the incident field (Equations 17.133-17.137), where we introduced the even and off vector spherical functions.
-Since the expansion coefficients of the scattered and the internal fields differ from those of the incident field only by a multiplicative factor, it's easy to see that the overall structure of the expression remains the same; novel expressions, such as that of the scattered field, can be obtained by attaching the corresponding factors to the spherical wave function vectors:
+Since the expansion coefficients of the scattered and the internal fields differ from those of the incident field only by a multiplicative factor, it is easy to see that the overall structure of the expression remains the same; novel expressions, such as that of the scattered field, can be obtained by attaching the corresponding factors to the spherical wave function vectors:

 $$ \tag{17.158}
 \begin{aligned}